Color psychology for a GREAT night’s sleep

 We live in color, dream in color and surround ourselves with colors that we’re attracted to.

 What’s your favorite color?
-How do you incorporate your favorite hues in your everyday life?
-When decorating and choosing wall paint?
+How do you incorporate favorite hues from your everyday life into your bedroom?
+When decorating and choosing bedroom wall paint?
 Colors you select for your home, and especially your bedroom, can have a profound effect on your emotions and energies – even sleep.
-Take your bedroom for example, a calm, relaxing environment can lead to a great night’s sleep and deliver rejuvenating energy when you wake up.
+Take your bedroom design and decor for example, a calm, relaxing environment can lead to a great night’s sleep and deliver rejuvenating energy when you wake up.

 But what color should you paint your bedroom?
 Let’s take a slide down the rainbow and find out!